 In Michigan, 3.7 million people are aged 0–24, with nearly half living in Southeast Michigan.
-Many, face barriers to achieving good health.
+Many, especially those from vulnerable populations—such as economically disadvantaged youth, children with disabilities, and those in under-resourced communities— face barriers to achieving good health.
 These challenges include factors like income, geography, race, disability, and language.
 Without access to healthcare, living a healthy life is difficult.
 Addressing these barriers helps advance health equity and sets children up for success in school, career, and life.
 Access to basic care leads to better long-term outcomes.

 In Michigan, over 55% of children in kindergarten to 12th grade are economically disadvantaged.